Kaltura Instructor Guide

 This tool guide was last reviewed in June 2023 with version 4.3.1 of Kaltura.

-How are other faculty using Kaltura?
+How are others at UBC using Kaltura?

 Luana Carvalho profile Luana Carvalho uses Kaltura to share demo videos and recorded lectures in Dentistry